Rishikesh: Activities

+The jade-blue Neergarh Waterfall, also known as Neer Gaddu or Neer Waterfall, is located about 5–7 km from Lakshman Jhula on the Rishikesh–Badrinath Highway.
+Divided into two main points—Neergarh Waterfall I and II—these beautiful natural cascades enchant visitors as they tumble gracefully down rugged rocky cliffs.

+During the summer season, the area observes an influx of tourists due to clear water streams and pleasant weather.
+Two small bridges have been built across the waterfalls, and there are local shops that sell refreshments and act as a resting spots for visitors.
+To see the waterfall up close, people need to take a short trek through the trails.

 Rishikesh offers many rafting options along the Ganges from Grades I-IV.
 Rishikesh has India's highest bungee jumping at 83 m over a rocky cliff.

 The longest zipline in Asia is located in Rishikesh with a length of 1 km and speeds of 140 km per hour.

 Impact of camps and adventure activities on River Ganga

 According to environmental activists, "These camps are not only in violation of Forest (Conservation) Act 1980, but also the Environment (Protection) Act 1986, as well as the Water (Prevention and Control of Pollution) Act 1974, as it is leading to pollution of Ganga by discharging effluent, throwing of solid waste directly and adversely affecting the ecological integrity of the river system."

 Environmental activists allege that these camps, which are established as temporary sites, do not have adequate sewage and sanitation facilities, disturb the habitat of wild animals, and "affect the peace, tranquility, and serenity of the forest area. [...]
 At the campsites, the camp owners permit employees and the visitors to have food and alcohol.
 They leave empty bottles, cans, unconsumed food and waste including bones and filth in and around the campsite."